 - International students are typically not eligible for non-degree seeking status unless otherwise authorized through participation in a negotiated agreement.
 However, students with active F1 status at another institution are eligible to take a limited number of online courses at Michigan Tech as non-degree seeking students.
 F2 dependents are also eligible to apply for non-degree seeking status.

 Following acceptance, international students will need to submit a Certificate of Finances Form to show proof of funding.
 International students seeking F1 visa status must guarantee that they have adequate funds for their educational and living expenses while in the United States.
 All funds listed must be documented by official bank statements and/or funding letters.
-For more information on acceptable and non-acceptable sources of funds, see page three of the Certificate of Finances Form.
+For more information on acceptable and non-acceptable sources of funds, see the Certificate of Finances Form on your portal.

 In addition, international students transferring from another institution in the United States must complete an I-20 Transfer Form in order to maintain F1 status.

-Further information for accepted international students can be found on the Resources for Admitted International Students page.
+Further information for accepted international students can be found on the Resources for Incoming Graduate Students page.